tjrantal/ffmpegDigitizer/README.md

 [TO DO]
 		Digitize all markers
 			Start automatic tracking using just RGB thresholds and sufficient number of suitable pixels in a circular region (select the best match, with a certain minimum match goodness)
+				Give each marker a marker radius and a search radius.
+Using sliders for that...
 			Track all markers simultaneously, allow stopping the autotrack Stop if marker is lost, ask to digitize the marker manually (allow disabling the marker)